MegaPiggy/EliorForest/README.md

 Lycan Slime: A wolf that hunts for it prey in between the huge pine trees of the forest.<br/>
 Permafrost Slime: A slime covered in ice spikes that hurts to touch.<br/>
 Snowman Slimes: A white colored slime with coal eyes and a carrot nose.<br/>
+Steam Slimes: A dark blue colored gaseous slime that can fly.<br/>

 ### New Food
 Mashua: A weird colored oca oca that acts like an odd onion.
 Favoured by the Aurora Slime.<br/>